meitiandouzai/STAT-628-Model3/README.md

 - Presentation slides summarizing the project, including the datacleaning, methodology, and results.

 ## Shiny Link
-The Shiny app allows users to interactively input measurements and predict body fat percentage based on the trained model.
+The Shiny app allows users to interactively .
 You can access the live app here:
 - [Shiny App Link](https://mario2747.shinyapps.io/)